Office of the Associate Vice Chancellor for IT and Chief Information Officer

-Administrative Policy Statements (APS) provide guidance, procedures, and requirements for all three University of Colorado campuses.
-These policies are based on external and internal mandates, laws, and regulations.
-These policies are developed and revisited by the offices of the University president and vice presidents.
+Administrative Policy Statements (APS) provide guidance, procedures and requirements for all three University of Colorado Campuses.
+These policies are based on external and internal mandates, laws and regulations and are developed and revisited by the offices of the University president and vice presidents.

-The CU-Boulder policy library serves as the official repository for all campus-wide policies providing resource links to campus department and unit-specific policies, as well as links to university-wide policies implemented by CU System and provides accurate and up-to-date policy information to the campus community.
+The CU Boulder policy library serves as the official repository for all campus-wide policies providing resource links to campus department and unit-specific policies, as well as links to university-wide policies implemented by CU System.
+Here you can find accurate and up-to-date policy information for the campus community.

 This policy and related procedures set standards for the primary electronic identifier on the CU Boulder campus, including requirements for passwords, lockout, termination and compromised account responsibilities.